TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   additional 10% within a given test period.
 This means that in absolute terms, large plants will see more gain in size than small ones.
-The relationship is multiplicative/non-linear, and we should not be surprised that the spread in size of large plants is larger than for small ones.
+The relationship is multiplicative/non-linear, and we should not be surprised that the spread about the mean of the sizes of large plants is greater than for small ones.
 Transforming these data by taking the log of the size will transform the relationship into a more linear one as well as attenuate much of the heteroskedasticity.

 For strictly positive continuous data (there are less popular extensions that are more general), there is a systematic method for exploring